What’s causing your lower back pain? 3 common causes

 A disc herniation, or disc bulge, is typically caused by bending, lifting, and/or twisting, with or without weight.
 It can also crop up due to long term sitting or standing with bad posture.
 The number one sign of a disc bulge is pain radiating into the buttocks and down the leg.
 This symptom is termed sciatica, named for the infringement of the disc material onto the sciatic nerve, which runs down both sides of the body from the low back, through the buttock, and down the backside of the thigh and calf.
 Sciatic pain can be accompanied by weakness, numbness, and tingling and usually occurs down only one side of the body at a time.
 It often gets worse with bending forward and sitting, and better with standing up and walking.

-If you have any of the symptoms I discussed in this post, we would be happy to take care of you at MoveMend.
-Please call us at 206-641-7733 or schedule your first appointment online here.
+If you have any of the symptoms discussed here, we would be happy to take care of you at MoveMend.
+Please call us at 206-641-7733 or schedule your first appointment here.

 Get more stuff like this